Asteroid-Cloud/containers/README.md

 ## Notes
 - The container and panel are independent Node.js projects.
 Run them separately.
 - The panel never accesses files directly; all management is via the container's API.
-- For full documentation, see the `help/` directory in the root project.
+- For full documentation, our documentation on the project [here](https://asteroid-1.gitbook.io/asteroid-docs/asteroid-containers/overview)

 ---